janjiralakirankumar/DevOpsEssentials/README.md

 ```
 ---
 **Summary:**
-1. Install Jenkins on an AWS EC2 instance.
+1. Opening the `Jenkins Web Page` on the browser.
 2. Unlock Jenkins and create an admin user.
 3. Install plugins, including Maven integration.
 4. Configure Jenkins to use a specific version of Maven.